 There are no guidelines for performing God Defend New Zealand in both English and Māori, and you can choose which order to sing the versions in.
 When singing the first verse in Māori the practice is to repeat the verse in English.

-You are allowed to arrange the anthems but you can’t change the words of God Defend New Zealand and God Save The Queen.
+You are allowed to arrange the anthems but you can’t change the words of God Defend New Zealand and God Save The King.
 Please forward new arrangements to us along with copyright details and a contact point for future reference.

 To find out more about performing the national anthems contact us.